getsolus/solus-site.github.io/content/blog/2016-10-30-this-week-in-solus-install-38.md

 ## Budgie

 Last week, Ikey migrated Budgie Desktop to be its own GitHub organization, viewable [here](https://github.com/budgie-desktop).
-This is a reflection of the direction we want to take Budgie, which is moving from a monolithic model to breaking up Budgie into individually components.
-This will empower us to independently develop, iterate and release components of Budgie without the concern of the state of stability in some monolithic codebase.
+This is a reflection of the direction we want to take Budgie, which is moving from a monolithic architecture to a modular one, breaking up Budgie into individually components, empowering us to independently develop, iterate and release components of Budgie.

 Ikey has already began work on creating a `budgie-core`, the component that all other Budgie components will depend on.
 This core contains gsettings schemas (*stored traditionally in the panel*) and theming used throughout the Budgie Desktop.
 We plan on extending the core in the future to provide an animation framework, as well as accented colors and applications.